FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

 5. To delete a branch you have to leave the branch into another branch with `git checkout master` (or any other branch).
 Once that is done it is possible to delete the branch with `git branch -d branch-name` / to force `git branch -D branch-name`.

+## Cloning

+To clone a repository from github simply use `git clone https://github.com/example_rep/example_rep.git`

+If you want to commit updates to the cloned repository owner make shure you have the rights of the software owner to upload changes.